Birth of endangered Hawaiian monk seal caught on camera

 Hawaiian monk seals are an endangered species.
-There are only about 1,400 seals in the world.
-About three-quarters of this total live in the Northwestern Hawaiian Islands, a remote string of small atolls northwest of Hawaii’s populated islands.
-The rest, about 300 seals, live in the Main Hawaiian Islands including Oahu and Maui.
+There are only about 1,400 of the seals in the world.
+About three-quarters of them live in the Northwestern Hawaiian Islands, a remote string of small atolls northwest of Hawaii’s populated islands.
+The rest, about 300 seals, live in the Main Hawaiian Islands, including Oahu and Maui.

 Three other pups born on Oahu this year died from complications related to birth, the National Oceanic and Atmospheric Administration said.